Meet our partners

 We, the major regional liver associations,

-MAKE this call internationally on 19 April 2023;
+MAKE this call internationally on 19 April;

 RECOGNISING that liver disease represents an enormous health and socio-economic burden for societies worldwide.
-Non-alcoholic fatty liver disease (NAFLD) affects as much as a quarter of the global population with a growing prevalence synchronous with the increasing rates of obesity and type-2 diabetes[8].
-With respect to cancer, unlike other preventable cancers which are either stable or in decline, liver cancer is on the rise and quickly becoming a global health burden with an estimated 905,677 cases occurring in 2020 alone[9].
-Viral hepatitis presents additional global health challenges with death rates beginning to outnumber those from HIV/AIDS[10];
+Steatotic liver disease (SLD) affects as much as a quarter of the global population with a growing prevalence synchronous with the increasing rates of obesity and type-2 diabetes.
+With respect to cancer, unlike other preventable cancers which are either stable or in decline, liver cancer is on the rise and quickly becoming a global health burden with an estimated 905,677 cases occurring in 2020 alone.
+Viral hepatitis presents additional global health challenges with death rates beginning to outnumber those from HIV/AIDS;

 KNOWING that liver diseases do not receive the attention in the global political health agenda resulting in major gaps in countries’ strategies and abilities to tackle the growing burden;

-ALARMED that fatty liver disease is a neglected non-communicable disease as evidence by its exclusion in the World Health Organisation 2013-2020 Global Action Plan for Prevention and Control of Non-Communicable Diseases (NCDs) as well as the 2023-2030 Implementation Roadmap for the Global Action for the Prevention and Control of NCDs.
-Furthermore, the WHO has adopted several strategies for communicable disease elimination, including HBV and HCV by 2030; however, most countries are not on track for elimination of either[11];
+ALARMED that steatotic liver disease is a neglected non-communicable disease as evidence by its exclusion in the World Health Organization 2013-2020 Global Action Plan for Prevention and Control of Non-Communicable Diseases (NCDs) as well as the 2023-2030 Implementation Roadmap for the Global Action for the Prevention and Control of NCDs.
+Furthermore, the WHO has adopted several strategies for communicable disease elimination, including HBV and HCV by 2030; however, most countries are not on track for elimination of either;

 CONSIDERING the strength of evidence-based support for public health measures in reducing the incidence and prevalence of both communicable and non-communicable forms of liver diseases[1][5][12];